 We have incurred losses in recent fiscal years and historically in fiscal years through 2002.
-The Company had an accumulated deficit of \$329.6 million as of March 31, 2018.
+The Company had an accumulated deficit of \$340.7 million as of March 31, 2019.
 We expect to continue to evaluate new product and growth opportunities.
 As a result, we will continue to invest in research and development and sales and marketing, which could adversely affect our short-term operating results.
-Although we have made signification progress reducing costs in fiscal years 2018 and 2017, we cannot provide any certainty that we will be profitable in the future.
+We cannot provide any certainty that we will be profitable in the future.